 - Work with the Office of Information Technology (OIT) to upgrade the HIS database to the next release of "Highways by EXOR" and deploy to other data owners within the cabinet. - Work with OIT to assist with database upgrades that include links, functionality, and data exchange with other division databases. - Assist with implementation of new Traffic System database including links, functionality, and data exchange between HIS and the new database. - Assist with implementation of the photo van imaging system for data collection purposes.
-This will include providing up to date route network for photo location accuracy and data extraction oversight. - Assist with cabinet wide asset management data collection and data dissemination - Continue to develop processes and procedures to review, edit, and update Cabinet's base map and HIS database. - Assist with testing, training, report migration, and enhancements with the HIS. - Assist in the development and maintenance of a Cabinet GIS and maintain database network for Kentucky's public highway system. - Update newly acquired road centerline data collected from Division of Maintenance Photo Van or central office staff using GPS collection methods or CAD design file extraction to the existing highway network.
-Update and verify roadway mileage, highway systems data, for use in maintaining and generating data driven maps. - Improve and update roadway characteristic, HPMS, Performance Measure, and analysis data through Division of Maintenance Photo Van data collection project.
+This will include providing up to date route network for photo location accuracy and data extraction oversight. - Assist with cabinet wide asset management data collection and data dissemination. - Coordinate with other divisions concerning asset management needs of HIS and TED and HIS needs of other divisions data - Continue to develop processes and procedures to review, edit, and update Cabinet's base map and HIS database. - Assist with testing, training, report migration, and enhancements with the HIS. - Assist in the development and maintenance of a Cabinet GIS and maintain database network for Kentucky's public highway system. - Update newly acquired road centerline data collected from Division of Maintenance Photo Van or central office staff using GPS collection methods or CAD design file extraction to the existing highway network.
+Update and verify roadway mileage, highway systems data, for use in maintaining and generating data driven maps.